steinate/steinate.github.io/_posts/2022-06-29-Statistical-Inference.md

 ## Bayesian Hypothesis Testing

-In a Bayesian hypothesis testing problem, the complete model therefore consists of the a priori probabilities :
+In a Bayesian hypothesis testing problem, the complete model therefore consists of the a priori probabilities:

 $p_H(H_m)$

+together with a characterization of the observed data under each hypothesis, which takes the form of the conditional probability distributions

 ## about thumbnail